agda/agda/doc/user-manual/tools/generating-latex.rst

 Alignment
 ~~~~~~~~~

-Two or more spaces can be used to make the backend align code, as in
+Tokens preceded by two or more space characters, as in the following
-the following example:
+example, are aligned in the typeset output:

 .. code-block:: lagda